 Over 3 million people visit Yellowstone National Park every single year!
-Two-million of these visitors visit during the summer months alone!
+Two million of these visitors visit during the summer months alone!

 Even though we didn’t have a lot of time in the park, and we were there in high season with the highest crowds, we managed to see a lot of the park and have a few tips to share from our experience.

 Yellowstone is hands down one of my favorite parks.
 It’s so diverse!
-From the open fields, to forests, to geothermal fields, you’ll be amazed at how quickly the views can change.
+From open fields to forests, to geothermal fields, you’ll be amazed at how quickly the views can change.
 While we were only able to spend 24-hours in Yellowstone, we covered a lot of ground and I didn’t feel cheated when we left to continue our road trip.

 Yellowstone National Park Facts and History

-Yellowstone National Park was established on March 1, 1872 by President Ulysses S. Grant as the first national park in the country.
+Yellowstone National Park was established on March 1, 1872, by President Ulysses S. Grant as the first national park in the country.
 The area had already become famous throughout the world for its stunning scenery and amazing natural wonders such as Old Faithful, the always popular geyser that is one of the things that Yellowstone National park is most famous for.